 Winning a game of Battlesnake is deceptively simple; be the last Battlesnake left slithering on the game board.
 In order to accomplish this, your Battlesnake will need health and space - if it runs out of either, it will be eliminated.

-At the start of every game, each Battlesnake will be placed on the game board alongside their opponents, each starting with a full health meter.
+At the start of every game, each Battlesnake will be placed on the game board alongside their opponents, each starting with a full health meter of 100 points.

 On every turn your Battlesnake will choose to move in a direction, one of up, down, left, or right.
 Moving in any direction will drain your Battlesnake of one health point, and your Battlesnake must move once per turn.